 Decentralized finance (DeFi) is a financial technology that, just like cryptocurrencies, is based on distributed ledgers.
 It is primarily used to remove third parties like banks from financial transactions.
 In short, it allows individuals and businesses to carry out payments through peer-to-peer networks without going through intermediaries.

-You see, people are already eager to be more in control over their finances.
+You see, people are already eager to be more in control of their finances.
 With Web 3.0 blockchain, this will only be enhanced.
 Similarly, companies are also interested in having greater control over their assets.
 As such, more and more organizations will turn to DeFi software in order to acquire financial freedom and avoid unnecessary bottlenecks that come from dealing with middlemen.

 Another important occurrence for business leaders to keep in mind as Web 3.0 unfolds in our world is that there will likely be an increase in DApp development.